 3.9 Gift Card-codes

 The gift cards we offer expire after the statutory limitation period of three years.
 This limitation period begins at the end of the year in which the customer purchased the gift card and is valid for three years from then on.
 After these three years, the value of the voucher expires without replacement.

-Only in the unlikely event that we will close down our business, the gift card can be withdrawn or the value of the gift card paid out.
-So if we give up our business and you still have a valid voucher, you will, of course, be reimbursed for its monetary value.
+In the event that we will close down our business, the gift card can be withdrawn or the value of the gift card paid out.
+So if we give up our business and one still has a valid voucher, the original buyer will, of course, be reimbursed for its monetary value.